Kurt Yaeger

-Kurt Yaeger (born January 3, 1977) is an American actor, director and professional athlete, who is also a below-the-knee amputee.
-Recent work includes roles on the CBS series NCIS and the HBO/Cinemax series Quarry.
-Kurt is notable for appearing in season five of the FX series Sons of Anarchy as Greg "the Peg" and in the Rudimental music video for the UK hit single "Waiting All Night" featuring vocals from Ella Eyre.
+Kurt Yaeger (born January 3, 1977)is an American actor, writer, director, disability advocate, and professional athlete, who is also a below-the-knee amputee.
+Recent work includes varying roles on the CBS series NCIS, the HBO/Cinemax series Quarry, Netflix series Another Life, and many other television appearances.
+Kurt gathered notoriety appearing in season five of the FX series Sons of Anarchy as Greg "the Peg" and in the Rudimental music video for the UK hit single "Waiting All Night" featuring vocals from Ella Eyre.

 Early life

 Kurt Yaeger was born in San Francisco, California, United States (US), and was raised in South San Francisco.
 He currently resides in the Los Angeles area.

 As a BMX rider, Yaeger gained the nickname "Crowbar" and acquired sponsors for his BMX riding, participating in tours and competing in events.

 As an actor, Yaeger auditioned for a Nickelodeon/Clear Channel Communications live tour based on the popular cartoon show Rocket Power.
 What he thought to be an acting role turned out to be an athletic/stunt role.
 On the first day of rehearsals, the director found out that his BMX talent was at a professional level and incorporated it into the show.
 The show briefly toured the US Midwest in spring 2002 before being canceled due to low ticket sales.
 After experiencing many BMX-related injuries, he decided to go back to college to pursue a master's degree in hydrogeology.
 In 2006, while attending school in San Francisco, he was in a motorbike crash that resulted in multiple injuries.
 He hit a pole and went over a 40-foot embankment, crashing on the side of the freeway.

 His left leg was amputated below the knee, his right anterior cruciate ligament and medial collateral ligament were torn, his pelvis was torn in half along with his bladder, seven vertebra were broken, his lungs collapsed, multiple ribs were broken, and he had a severe concussion.
 One year later, Yaeger made a full recovery, returning to his acting career.